 Voss paints a compelling if still-hypothetical picture of a worker wearing a HoloLens of Magic Leap headset to view holograms of a BIM model uploaded into MR software, and projected onto a building site—and then using what they see to guide their work as they go.

 “Using an Autodesk or Trimble [Virtual Design and Construction] product, you route out your pipe or duct and you load this into your mixed reality environment.
 Then you match where the wall really starts,” says Voss.
 “As long as it matches the hologram, you’ve installed it properly.
 Ideally the software would flag it as done and take you onto the next step.”

 This method would save workers and supervisors from constantly referring back and forth to paper plans and measurements off of reference points, Voss points out, and would reduce mistakes.
 “This would make that paper and tape measure go away.”

 The main drawback right now, according to Voss, is that VR devices still aren’t accurate enough.
 “Pretty close in construction isn’t good enough.
 VR needs to be accurate within that fraction of an inch before we can install with it.”

-Still, he said Mechanical has had some initial successes with VR.
+Still, he said Mechanical has had some initial successes with augmented reality construction.
 “We’ve taken a project that we proposed to build and taken a HoloLens and put it on team members in the field, and they’ve been able to spot issues that avoided rework and additional cost for us and the customer.”